Brain-and-Consciousness/HBF/hbf-meeting-2025-10-28/README.md

-HBF-meeting-20251028
+**HBF-meeting-20251028**

 We are happy to announce that professors Frans Jacobi &  Sidsel Christensen from the Faculty of Fine Art, Music and Design, University of Bergen will be giving a talk October 28, 3 pm at our new venue, the Eitri incubator - Golgi 1.

-[Frans Jacobi](https://www4.uib.no/finn-ansatte/Frans.Jacobi) is a visual artist and professor in time-based media and performance at the Faculty of Fine Art, Music and Design, University of Bergen, where he has taught since 2012.
-He currently serves as Head of Department at The Art Academy – Department of Contemporary Art, and is initiator of [The Agenda Group](https://www.researchcatalogue.net/view/1960555/1960556).
+[Frans Jacobi](https://www4.uib.no/finn-ansatte/Frans.Jacobi) is a visual artist and professor in Timebased Art & Performance at the Faculty of Fine Art, Music and Design, University of Bergen, where he has taught since 2012.
+He is also initiator of [The Agenda Group](https://www.researchcatalogue.net/view/1960555/1960556).
 Jacobi works with performance, installation, text, and images, creating large-scale scenarios with multiple participants that address political and societal issues.
 He completed his PhD "Aesthetics of Resistance" at Malmö Art Academy/Lund University in 2012, exploring contemporary demonstration culture and political activism through performance.
 In 2014, he established the artistic research project [SYNSMASKINEN](https://www.fransjacobi.net/synsmaskinen) at the University of Bergen.
 In 2020, together with Gitte Sætre, he produced and directed the hybrid TV series "[Are You Ready?](https://www.areyouready.tv)" focused on environmental issues.
 Prior to Bergen, he taught as an associate professor at The Royal Danish Art Academy in Copenhagen from 1994 to 2006.